TomaszWalat/ShadersDevTool/README.md

 The camera matrices can be reset individually or all together via their respective buttons in the `Camera data` panel.

 Each object's material can be edited in their individual sections of the `Object Material Info` panel.
+The `Alpha discard` slider affects only the `teapot` as it's the only object with an alpha texture.

 Each light can be manipulated in their individual sections of the `Light Info` panel.